realdonutking123/weebchat-themes/README.md

 # weebchat-themes
-themes for weebchat; compatible with bradtraversy/chatcord as well
+These are the themes that I am using for [WEEBCHAT](https://www.github.com/realdonutking123/weebchat), which is a fork of [bradtraversy/](https://www.github.com/bradtraversy)[chatcord](https://www.github.com/bradtraversy/chatcord).